 Instructions

-- Stir fry the veggies: Add a bit more of coconut oil to the pan, and add the ginger and garlic.
-Cook for a couple of minutes, and add the broccolini and mushrooms with a couple more tablespoons of sauce.
-Stir fry for a 2-4 minutes until they are ready, and add the bok choy and another tablespoon of sauce.
-Stir fry for another minute or two (the thicker part of bok choy should have a crunchy texture).
+- Stir fry veggies: In the same pan, add a bit more coconut oil, and sauté garlic and ginger on medium-high heat until fragrant.
+Add broccolini and mushrooms with a bit of sauce, stirring until tender but still crisp.
+Toss in the baby bok choy plus another tablespoon of the sauce, and stir fry for another minute or two (the thicker part of the bok choy should have a crunchy texture).

-- Cook the rice noodles following the packet instructions.
-Remove from the water when they're slightly undercooked.
+- Cook the rice noodles following the package instructions.
+Remove from the water when they're slightly undercooked to have them al dente.

-- Add the tofu and the noodles to the pan, pour sauce over the noodles, and combine with the veggies.
+- Combine it all, pour sauce over the noodles, and combine with the veggies on medium heat.

-- Serve with spring onions and sesame seeds on top.
+- Serve with green onions and sesame seeds on top.
 Enjoy!

 Notes

 My biggest tip for this recipe is to remove the noodles from the water when they're slightly undercooked.
-This will ensure a perfect texture after they're being combined with the veggies and sauce in the pan.
-I especially recommend doing this, if you're cooking this dish for meal-prep.
-This is because after reheating the noodles, they will become a bit soggier.
+This keeps them perfect when mixed with the sauce and veggies.

-If you don't use the whole sauce, store it in the fridge in a glass jar for up to a week.
+If you don't use all the sauce, store it in the fridge in a glass jar for up to a week.

 Joseba